 The research or “how-to” level.

-The deepest level of engagement is content that educates.
+The deepest level of engagement in website design is content that educates.
 People are hungry for information and quick to examine the details of even the smallest purchases, so give them the meat they need to make an informed decision.
 Don’t make them go to your competitor’s website for honest insight on the purchase decision they face.

 The conversion level.

 Of course, the ultimate goal of most websites sites these days is to sell stuff.
 Which means the definition of a “conversion” isn’t just gathering an email address, it’s sidestepping the middleman and moving product.

 So the site isn’t just a marketing tool, it’s an integral part of your entire operation.
 Therefore, it needs to be integrated with your inventory management system, your POS system and your accounting software.
 It needs to be a living, breathing operational feature of your selling strategy.